 Pen: I'll get my sedatives.

-Sonic, Amy, and all related Sonic Boom characters and material belong to Sega, Cartoon Network, and Canal J & Gulli.
+Sonic, Amy, and all related characters and material belong to Sega, Cartoon Network, and Canal J & Gulli.
+Thanks to DiamondWarrior08, JustAnotherUser13, and SherryBlossom for pointing out some things to correct on DA.
 The story, Sword, and Pen belong to me.
 Please do not use without permission.
 Thank you and please enjoy.

 "You know," Sonic said, grunting as he let the rope slip inch by inch through his hands, "I thought tombs were smaller."
 The light sandstorm picked up, throwing dirt into his eyes and down his throat.
 He pulled his brown scarf over his mouth and lost track of the digging tools on the other end of the rope when the cavern swallowed them whole.

 "Some are," Amy said.
-She sported a cherry scarf covering her face and slung a backpack over her shoulders.
+She sported a cherry scarf covering her face and pulled a backpack out of her small ATV and slung it over her shoulders.